expertfocus-devops/aws-sa-associate-saac02/AWS Identity and Access Management/README.md

 * UpdateUser

 To allow a principal to perform an operation, you must include the necessary actions in a policy that applies to the principal or the affected resource.
 To see a list of actions, resource types, and condition keys supported by each service, see [Actions, Resources, and Condition Keys for AWS Services](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_actions-resources-contextkeys.html).

+### Resources

+After AWS approves the operations in your request, they can be performed on the related resources within your account.
+A resource is an object that exists within a service.
+Examples include an Amazon EC2 instance, an IAM user, and an Amazon S3 bucket.
+The service defines a set of actions that can be performed on each resource.
+If you create a request to perform an unrelated action on a resource, that request is denied.
+For example, if you request to delete an IAM role but provide an IAM group resource, the request fails.